brennx0r/npm/README.md

 ```

 Uninstalling npm does not remove configuration files by default.
 You
-must remove them yourself manually if you want them gone.
-Note that
-this means that future npm installs will not remember the settings that
+must remove the files manually.
+If you do, this means future npm installs
-you have chosen.
+will not remember settings you have chosen.

 ## More Docs